President, Royal Academy of Engineering

-Ann Dowling is a Fellow of the Royal Society (Council Member), Royal Academy of Engineering (Vice-President 1999-2002) and a Foreign Associate Member of the US National Academy of Engineering and of the French Academy of Sciences.
+Ann Dowling is a Fellow of the Royal Society, Royal Academy of Engineering and is a Foreign Member of the US National Academy of Engineering and of the French Academy of Sciences.
 She has an Honorary Doctorates from Trinity College Dublin, Imperial College London, the University of Kent and KTH Royal Institute of Technology, Stockholm.

 Ann has served on a number industry and government advisory committees.
 She is a non-executive director of BP plc and non-executive member of the board of the Department of Business, Innovation and Skills (BIS) and is currently Chair of Main Panel B: Physical Sciences, Engineering and Mathematics in the Research Excellence Framework (REF2014).